rileycsv/StoopSale/README.md

 ## Getting Started
 To get started with "Chelsea & Lil's Stoop Sale," simply visit the https://rileyyates1205.wixstudio.io/stoopsale and start exploring!

-## Contributing
-We welcome contributions to make "Chelsea & Lil's Stoop Sale" even better!
-If you have ideas, suggestions, or bug reports, please check out our [Contributing Guide] to learn how you can help.

 ---

 Thank you for checking out "Chelsea & Lil's Stoop Sale"!
 We hope you enjoy the vibrant and fun experience we've created.
 Happy shopping!